-In this paper, we introduce a new code generation task: generating a program in a base language with an embedded language for a given natural language comment.
-As far as we know, this is the first time to introduce the turducken-style code generation task.
-Compared with previous work, the turducken-style code generation is more challenging, mainly for the following reasons.
+Compared with code generation for declarative languages, the turducken-style code generation is more challenging mainly for the following reasons.
 First, this task involves at least two different grammars.
 Learning two different grammars at the same time is challenging.
 Second, the two languages are interrelated and interdependent, and the model should have the ability to express cross-language dependency.
-Most existing datasets for generating code contain only a single programming language.
-To support this task, we need to construct a corresponding dataset.
+To support this task, we construct a corresponding dataset involving Python and SQL.
 Python is currently a very popular programming language.
-Many code generation datasets are associated with Python, such as Hearthstone~\citep{HS-2016}, Django~\citep{Django} and CoNaLa~\citep{conala-2018}.
-There are also many datasets for text-to-SQL tasks, such as WikiSQL ~\citep{wikisql-2017} and Spider ~\citep{spider-2018}.
-The generation of SQL on these datasets has achieved promising results~\citep{wikisql-top1-emnlp2019, wikisql-top1-2021,spider-top1-2021}.
-Therefore, we select a common application scenario, that is, using Python programs to manipulate databases.
+Many code generation datasets are associated with Python, such as Hearthstone~\cite{HS-2016} and CoNaLa~\cite{conala-2018}.
+There are also many datasets for text-to-SQL tasks, such as WikiSQL ~\cite{wikisql-2017} and Spider~\cite{spider-2018}.
+The generation of SQL on these datasets has achieved promising results~\cite{sead}.